Running Tests

 3. Xdebug

-Extensive tests may fail during run by PHPDBG due to memory exhaustion.
-Coverage data collecting is memory consuming operation.
-In that case, calling the Tester\CodeCoverage\Collector::flush() inside a test may help.
-It will flush collected data into file and frees memory.
-When data collection is not in progress, or Xdebug is used, calling has no effect.
+When using PHPDBG, extensive tests might fail due to memory exhaustion.
+Collecting code coverage information is memory-intensive.
+In this case, calling Tester\CodeCoverage\Collector::flush() within your test can help.
+It writes the collected data to disk and frees up memory.
+If data collection is not running or if Xdebug is used, the call has no effect.

 --coverage-src <path>

-We use it with the option --coverage simultaneously.
-The <path> is a path to source code for which we generate the report.
-It can be used repeatedly.
+Used in conjunction with the --coverage option. <path> is the path to the source code for which the report is generated.
+Can be used multiple times.

 Own php.ini

-The Tester runs PHP processes with -n option, which means no php.ini is loaded (not even that from /etc/php/conf.d/*.ini in UNIX).
-It ensures the same environment for the tests run, but it also deactivates all the external PHP extensions commonly loaded by system PHP.
+Tester runs PHP processes with the -n option, which means that no php.ini is loaded (not even those from /etc/php/conf.d/*.ini on UNIX systems).
+This ensures a consistent environment for running tests, but it also disables all external PHP extensions normally loaded by the system's PHP.

-If you need some extensions or some special INI settings, we recommend to create own php.ini file and distribute it among the tests.
-Then we run Tester with -c option, e.g. tester -c tests/php.ini.
-The INI file may look like:
+If you need specific extensions or special INI settings for your tests, we recommend creating your own php.ini file and distributing it with your tests.
+Then, run Tester with the -c option, for example, tester -c tests/php.ini tests.
+The INI file might look like this:

 [PHP]